-The Bluesound Pulse Flex arrives in our testing rooms with high hopes and a fair amount of expectation on its shoulders.
+The Bluesound Pulse Flex first arrived in our testing rooms back in 2016 with high hopes (and a fair amount of expectatio)n on its shoulders.

-It’s available in a choice of black or white, with a matte, soft-touch finish and an angled back panel to match the rest of the family’s styling.
-The Flex can go portable too, thanks to an optional battery pack that fits on to its back panel.
+The Pulse Flex is available in a choice of black or white, with a matte soft-touch finish and an angled back panel to match the rest of the family.

-On the top panel of the unit are a handful of playback controls, an LED notification light integrated into the play/pause button and five presets, which you can set to music services, inputs or internet radio stations via the BluOS app.
+On the top panel of the unit there are a handful of playback controls, an LED notification light integrated into the play/pause button, and five presets (which you can set to music services, inputs or internet radio stations via the BluOS app).

-Music services available include Spotify, Tidal, Deezer, Napster and Qobuz, but if you’re an Apple Music user, or any other app not yet covered by Bluesound, you can always use Bluetooth to fire your music direct to the speaker instead.
+Services available include Spotify, Tidal, Deezer, Napster and Qobuz, but if you’re an Apple Music user, or other apps not covered by Bluesound, you can always use Bluetooth to fire your music direct to the speaker instead.

 More after the break

 The BluOS app has been much improved since the last iteration, and it’s now far easier to use with a cleaner, more stylish design, with more intuitive menus and better navigation.

-This helps you to enjoy the Flex’s performance even more, which is served up by a 9cm mid/bass driver and 2.5cm tweeter, bi-amplified for a total power output of 20W.
+This helps you to enjoy the Flex’s performance - which is served up by a 9cm mid/bass driver and 25mm tweeter, bi-amplified with a total power output of 2 watts - even more.

-We start with a CD-quality Tidal stream of Adele’s When We Were Young, and immediately the Flex shows off a wonderfully open and transparent character, picking out the nuances of Adele’s powerful vocal and lifting them to the surface.
+Starting with a CD-quality Tidal stream of Adele’s When We Were Young, the Flex shows off a wonderfully open and transparent character.
+It picks the nuances of Adele’s powerful vocal out and lifts them to the surface.

-There’s great space and scale here too – more than we’d expect from a speaker this size – and dynamically, the Flex is able to communicate even the subtlest of shifts between loud and soft in a way that the Play:1 doesn’t manage as well.
+There’s great space and scale here too – more than we’d expect from a speaker this size – and the Flex is able to communicate dynamics well.

-It’s tuning has been seriously well judged.
-While the Play:1 pushes voices to the front of its mix for a more focused approach, the Flex is much more even handed.
+Its tuning has been well-judged too, remaining even-handed rather than being overly forward with the vocal.
 This means you hear the accompanying piano notes articulated just as well as the vocals, while the bassline is deep and full-bodied without ever being overpowering.

-There’s perhaps a slight roll off of the treble here compared to the Play:1, but it works in the Flex’s favour to keep it an easy listen, even with harsher recordings.
+There’s perhaps a slight roll-off of the treble here, but it works in the Flex’s favour by keeping it an easy listen even with harsher recordings.

-A note on placement – you will want to ensure the Flex is on a solid surface that won’t be affected by vibrations.
-It’s capable of kicking out some serious low-end heft and unwanted reverb will make the bass sound looser than it really is.
+You should ensure the Flex is placed on a solid surface that won’t be affected by vibrations.
+It’s capable of kicking out some serious low-end heft, and unwanted reverb will make the bass sound looser than it should is.

-Of course, like the rest of the Bluesound family, the Flex is capable of playing hi-res files too, and a switch up to a 24-bit/192kHz version of Nas’ Halftime via USB shows the Flex is capable of sounding even better still.
+Of course, as with the rest of the Bluesound family, the Flex is capable of playing hi-res files, and switching up to a 24bit/192kHz version of Nas’s Halftime via USB shows the Flex is capable of sounding better still.

 See all our Bluesound reviews